daniel-cordeiro/roadkill/readme.md

-# Roadkill Developer Readme
+# Roadkill - Morphis Tech Developer Branch

 ### Pre-requisites

 To setup Roadkill on a developer machine, you will need:

-* Visual Studio 2013 (2012 should also work)
+* Visual Studio 2013 (2017 should also work)
 * Typescript installed - http://www.typescriptlang.org
 * SQL Server Express 2012 or better, although you can configure Roadkill to work with SQL Server CE or SQLite if you prefer.
 * An NUnit runner (NUnit, Resharper, Dotcover etc.) if you want to run the tests.
-This is required if you want to contribute.

 ### Fresh install